With a new year, it is time to refocus your influencer targeting and gear up for a new chapter in your game marketing promotions.

 Welcome to the wonderful world of Game Promotions.
 In this guide, we will explore why game promotions are much different than a product sale.

 Making a video game is hard work and, for new developers, it can be a daunting task to try and market those titles online.
 Many times, developers feel like they are shouting into a void and some even struggle to receive any recognition despite their work.
-That is where Lurkit comes in to help you get started in marketing your creation and finding a community that will cherish, support, and loves your game.
+That is where creating a marketing strategy can help you promote your upcoming game and effectively use services like Lurkit to find a community that will cherish, support, and loves your game.

 Welcome to the wonderful world of Game Promotions.
 In this guide, we will explore why game promotions are much different than a product sale and take a close look at gamers as a consumer market.
 With a proper understanding of what we are marketing and who we are talking to, we can move into online advertising, social media engagement, and influencer relations.